2025: Return to the Great Hall!

 We presented Mozart's Seraglio in the Great Hall in 2023.
-It proved just what was needed for a pasha's palace!
-This year, the Hall brought audiences to Nuremberg (Luther's tavern), to Paris in Spalanzani's hotel de ville, to Venice (Giulietta's palazzo) and to Crespel's town house in Munich.
+That was a real milestone, being our first staged production since lockdown.
+The hall (below) proved just what was needed for a pasha's palace! — and in 2024, it transported Tales of Hoffmann audiences to Luther's Nuremberg tavern, to a Paris hotel de ville, to Venice in Giulietta's palazzo and to a town house in Munich.

 ‘A serious, symbolist, death- and devil-haunted work’